10 Interesting Facts about Rational Numbers

 Do you know where the word “Rational” originated?
 It originated from the word “ratio”.
 So, rational numbers are very well related to the ratio concept of ratio.

 Every integer is a rational number.
 You learned that the positive numbers, the negative numbers, and zero are called real numbers.
-So, the rational numbers are all real numbers and can be positive or negative.
+So, the ratio numbers are all real numbers and can be positive or negative.

 A number that is not rational is called an irrational number.
 An irrational number is any number that is not rational.
 It is a number that cannot be written as a ratio of two integers or cannot be written as a fraction.

 π is an irrational number, but we will not explain it now, don’t worry.
-Most of the numbers that people use in their everyday life are rational.
+Most of the numbers that people use in their everyday lives are rational.
 These include fractions, integers, and numbers with finite decimal digits.

 The Definition of Rational Numbers

-A real number can be expressed as the quotient of two integers that are called rational numbers.
+A real number can be expressed as the quotient of two integers that are called ratio numbers.
 A rational number is a number that can be expressed as a fraction or a number that is in the form p/q, where p and q are integers and q is not equal to 0.

-The set of rational numbers is denoted by Q. In other words, if a number can be expressed as a fraction where both the numerator and the denominator are integers, the number is a rational number.
+The set of ratio numbers is denoted by Q. In other words, if a number can be expressed as a fraction where both the numerator and the denominator are integers, the number is a rational number.

 Examples of Rational Numbers